moval0x1/NoDelete/README.md

 # NoDelete
-NoDelete is a tool that assists in the malware analysis process by collecting files that malware drops in a folder and deletes afterward.
+NoDelete is a tool that assists in malware analysis by locking a folder where malware drops files before deleting them.

 ## Note
 > This project is being created mainly for my personal studies of Qt and C++.
 As soon as I learn new things, I will improve it all.